Sunoo/homebridge-ftp-motion/README.md

   - `username`: Username of the remote FTP server.
 If not set, no authentication will be used.
   - `password`: Password of the remote FTP server.
 If not set, no authentication will be used.
   - `tls`: Should TLS be used to connect to remote FTP server?
 (Default: `false`)
-  - `path`: The location to store incoming images.
-If FTP Server is not set, it will be treated as a local path.
-If neither this nor FTP Server are set, images will not be stored.
+  - `path`: The location on the remote FTP server to store incoming images.
+  - `local_path`: The location on the system Homebridge is running on to store incoming images.
+  - `chat_id`: The chat ID given by the bot after sending '/start' to it.
+  - `caption`: If true, sends the filename as the caption to the image.

 ### Camera Configuration